-The Concessional contribution limit is $25,000 per financial year for everyone.
+The Concessional contribution cap is $27,500 per financial year for everyone.

-Exception: If you have a superannuation balance or combined balances of less than $500,000, you are able to use the carry-forward concessional contributions of unused caps, which allows you to use up the unused caps from previous years over a 5-year rolling period.
-The accumulation of unused caps begins from the 2017/2018 financial year.
+Exception: If you have a superannuation balance or combined balances of less than $500,000, you are also able to utilise your carry-forward unused concessional contributions, which allows you to use up the unused caps from previous years over a 5-year rolling period.
+The accumulation of unused caps begins from the 2018/2019 financial year.

 Home Downsize Proceeds Contributions

-‘Home Downsizing Proceeds’ contributions do not count towards the standard Concessional and Non-Concessional contribution caps and can still be made even if your super/pension balance exceeds $1.6 million.
+Downsizer contributions do not count towards the standard Concessional and Non-Concessional contribution caps and can still be made even if your super/pension balance exceeds $1.7 million.

 How Much Can I Put Into Super As A Lump Sum?